-

 Also open for poorly visitors, the Teddy Bear & Doll’s Hospital in aid of Barretstown will be patching up your favourite cuddly toys and dolls in the Orangery.
 Open 10.00 - 12.30 and 13.30 - 15.00, leave them to be well-looked after while you enjoy an afternoon of activities, before picking them up to bring home at the end of the day when they have been brought back to full health by the voluntary nurses.
 Proceeds from this year's Hospital will be donated to Barretstown to support their work - rebuilding lives affected by childhood illness.

 This is a magical family day out to enjoy the Gardens at Killruddery as the summer draws to a close and to appreciate the simple joys of imaginative play.
-Picnic's are welcome, there will also be plenty of food and drinks for your to purchase as your leisure - We look forward to seeing you there!
+Picnic's are welcome, there will also be plenty of food and drinks for you to purchase at your leisure - We look forward to seeing you there!

 WHO IS THIS EVENT FOR?